Introduction to Modeling Propagation Loss in an Urban Environment

 Adding a grid constraint

-2. Open the Reference Constraint Class drop-down menu in the Grid Constraint Options dialog box.
+2. Open the Reference Constraint Class dropdown list in the Grid Constraint Options dialog.

 3. Select Receiver.